aarsonline/aarsonline.github.io/class2/his/README.md

 The module recognises the acceptor stem and undergoes vast conformational changes upon tRNA binding (Tian et al. 2015).

-In eukaryotes, HisRS is one of the few aminoacyl-tRNA synthetases that operate in both the cytoplasm as well as the mitochondria, alongside [AlaRS](/class2/ala/),  [GlyRS](/class2/gly3/), and  [ValRS](/class1/val/).
+In eukaryotes, HisRS is one of the few aminoacyl-tRNA synthetases that operate in both the cytosol as well as the mitochondria, alongside [AlaRS](/class2/ala/),  [GlyRS](/class2/gly3/), and  [ValRS](/class1/val/).
 Localisation into these compartments is achieved through alternative initiation, which governs the expression of an N-terminal mitochondrial localisation signal (Natsoulis et al. 1986, Chiu et al. 1992).